Learn about the benefits of bone broth

 The dehydration process is conducted at low temperatures over 18 hours and essentially removes the water content from the broth.
 With little effect on nutritional value, the protein, fat and mineral content is retained.

 Dehydrating broth extends the lifespan of the product without the use of preservatives.
 There is no need for refrigeration and no change to the best before date once it has been opened.
-There is a recommended best before date sticker on all of our products which is a period of 8 months from date of packaging.
+There is a recommended best before date sticker on all of our products which is a period of 8 months from the date of packaging.

 The dehydrated broth is easily rehydrated by adding boiled water, making is a great option for using at work and when travelling.